sealkeen/MediaStreamer/Readme.md

 .NetStandard Xamarin Forms several component's support (in development);

 ## Usage - output:
-Compile the application using visual studio for your target platform and run DMHandler.exe / FirstFMCourse.exe from build directory.
+Compile the application using visual studio for your target platform and run MediaStreamer.WPF.NetCore3.1 / FirstFMCourse.exe from build directory.